AtharshKrishnamoorthy/Multi-Search-RAG/README.md

 Contributions are welcome!
 Here's how you can contribute:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch: `git checkout -b feature-branch-name.` 3.Make your changes and commit them: `git commit -m 'Add some feature'.` 4.Push to the original branch: `git push origin feature-branch-name.` 5.Create a pull request.
+2. Create a new branch: `git checkout -b feature-branch-name`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the original branch: `git push origin feature-branch-name`.
+5. Create a pull request.

+Please update tests as appropriate and adhere to the project's coding standards.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.